ipilcher/fdf/doc/ipset-filter.md

 ### Using a Set

-With the set in place, it can used in the `iptables` rule.
+With the set in place, it can used in an `iptables` rule.
 (Again assuming that the address(es) of the HDHomeRun tuner(s) aren't known.)

 ```